 While the project encountered typical large-scale construction challenges, such as tight timelines and logistical constraints, WSP used real-time, digital monitoring to mitigate associated risks.

-The project’s safety management protocols, enabled by ACC, were so robust that South32 is now considering adopting them as standard practice across its operations, says WSP.
+The project’s safety management protocols, enabled by ACC, were so robust that South32 is now considering adopting them at other similar projects, says WSP.

 With the success of Project Raptor, WSP has managed to generate future opportunities, including major infrastructure bids such as the bulk earthworks at the Simandou project, in Guinea, and port expansions for State-owned Transnet in South Africa.